 In Skiing, the knee comes to the ground very first.
-Hence, ski riders often meet knee injuries.
+Hence, ski riders often suffer knee injuries.

 On the other hand, when a snowboarder falls over, they want to resist their fall with their hand.
 So snowboarders often suffer wrist injuries.

 Both Skiing and Snowboarding are games of ice and slope, but their learning process is different.

 However, ski riders are often capable of learning the riding process because of separate boards and body straight position.